dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/auth0-migration.md

 :::warning Login {slug}

 Your login slug should not contain an underscore.
 If it does, it must be changed in the account settings.
-Once the slug is changed, have your admins share it with dbt Cloud users, as the login URL will change.

 :::